realdustsans/ABOUTME/README.md

 hii you can call me zombi or murder.. i dont really care what u call me lmao! im a dust sans fictkin! ask 4 sys..

+im mnostly the one fronting but sometimes theres others with me.. ok? ask.. ok?

+strictly masc terms unless stated otherwise

 I'm offtab almost all the time lol, just w2i if you aren't one of my friends. anyone c+h i dont rlly care

 dont interact with me if you're problematic, under 12, or over 20. (unless I know u already)